Battle of Cassel (1328): Prelude

-The battle
+Battle

 The engagement took place there on 23 August.
 The insurgents were entrenched on Mount Cassel.
 From there they saw their villages burning and the French army deploying.
 The battle of the French king consisted of 29 banners and that of the Count of Artois, 22.
-The memory of the Battle of the Golden Spurs in 1302, where the Flemish pikemen decimated the French chevalerie, was still well and alive.
-Philip VI was careful not to let his cavalry assault the enemy without thinking.
+The memory of the Battle of the Golden Spurs in 1302, where the Flemish pikemen decimated the French chivalry, was still fresh.
+Philip VI was careful not to let his cavalry assault the enemy impetuously.
 Nicolaas Zannekin was the leader of the insurgents.
-He sent messengers to the French in order to set the day of the battle but they were received with contempt and deemed leaderless people whose only purpose was to get beat up.
-Without consideration for their low-born adversaries, the king's knights got rid of their armors and the French troops went to relax in their camp.
-The insurgents, learning of the disdain displayed by the French were infuriated.
-They decided to attack them immediately.
-The French infantry, which was caught in the middle of a nap, was overwhelmed and owed its salvation to flight.
+He sent messengers to the French in order to set the day of the battle but they were received with contempt.
+Disdaining their low-born adversaries, the king's knights removed their armour and the French troops went to relax in their camp.
+The insurgents, learning of the disdain displayed by the French were infuriated, and decided to attack immediately.
+The French infantry, caught by surprise, were overwhelmed, and survived by fleeing the field.
 The infantrymen were found roughly grouped together the next day at Saint-Omer.

-Meanwhile, the alert was given.
-The king, in a blue dress embroidered with golden fleurs-de-lis and wearing only a leather hat, regrouped his knights and launched a counterattack, which he led himself.
+Meanwhile, the call to arms was given.
+The king, in a blue jupon embroidered with golden fleurs-de-lis and wearing only a leather coif, regrouped his knights and personally led a counter-attack.
 The knights had lost the habit of seeing the king expose himself this way since King Louis IX.
 The French counter-attack forced the insurgents to form a circle, elbow to elbow, which prevented them from retreating.
 The tide of the battle had turned and heavy losses were inflicted on the Flemish.